artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 Why should it matter that Stamps break concatentation?
 Aren't they a tool that _" enables placing the main assets in a single place on the Node Graph"?_

 Should they not exist at the asset level where concatenation won't matter?
-In Part 2 we'll see why it does matter, because of all the weird and wonderful things that happen when you give _"hidden inputs that reconnect themselves when needed”_ to your compositing team.
+In Part 2 we'll see why it does matter, because of all the weird, wonderful and confusing things that happen when you give _"hidden inputs that reconnect themselves when needed”_ to your compositing team.

 ## Nuke version, topdown & classic rendering